Rhys Weston: Walsall

-After spending time on trial with a club in Romania, Weston was signed by Walsall, also of League One, on 16 July 2007.
+After spending time on trial with a club in Romania, Walsall signed Weston, also of League One, on 16 July 2007.
 He made his debut for the club on 18 August in a 1–0 defeat at Leyton Orient.
-He played in fifty games in 2007–08 before penning a new two-year deal in March.
+He played fifty games in 2007–08 before penning a new two-year deal in March.
 On 20 September 2008, he was sent off for the first time in his career.
-The match was a bad tempered affair at Brighton's Withdean Stadium, Weston was dismissed after 15 minutes and was followed by teammate Netan Sansara on 33 minutes, despite this a 44th minute Dwayne Mattis header earned the "Saddlers" a 1–0 win.
+The match was a bad-tempered affair at Brighton's Withdean Stadium; Weston was dismissed after 15 minutes and was followed by teammate Netan Sansara on 33 minutes, despite this a 44th minute Dwayne Mattis header earned the "Saddlers" a 1–0 win.
 Weston played 31 games that season and scored the third goal of his career on Boxing Day, a 64th-minute winner against Stockport County at the Bescot Stadium.
-He made thirty appearances in the 2009–10 season, before manager Chris Hutchings decided against offering him a fresh contract at the end of the season.
+He made thirty appearances in the 2009–10 season before manager Chris Hutchings decided against offering him a fresh contract at the end of the season.